Sydney Harbour National Park

 - Drinking water, hat, sunscreen

 If you’re feeling adventurous, North Head has some of Sydney's best boat diving sites and is especially popular for drift dives.
 Explore the remains of historic shipwrecks and perhaps glimpse common sea dragons and the rarer red Indian fish in the sheltered harbour waters.
-If your exploration is on foot, try the easy Fairfax walk.

 The ghost tour of historic Quarantine Station is a must-do.
 If you’re feeling like a special treat, stay the night at Q Station, where you can enjoy a long lazy lunch on the terrace.